 Planting Native Hedges: Why and How To

 Why and how should you plant a hedge using native British plants?
 Not enough people do plant them; they're a fantastically under-appreciated resource.
-They have a history going back to the bronze age, making them one of the oldest man made features in the British landscape.
-According to Hooper's Rule ,here in our bit of Somerset we're surrounded by medieval hedges.
+They have a history going back to the bronze age - THE BRONZE AGE! - making them one of the oldest man made features in the British landscape.
+According to Hooper's Rule here in our bit of Somerset we're surrounded by medieval hedges.

 Why a Native Hedge?

-For summer colour, completing all year round interest, punctuate with our native Honeysuckle, Lonicera periclymenum, or Dog rose, Rosa canina.
 To my mind, though, the more species in a hedge the better, if for no other reason than increasing its associated biodiversity.
 You can, of course, prune a mixed hedge to keep it to a certain size too.
 Structurally mixed hedges look sounder to me as well; you need a good mix of suckering species like Blackthorn and Hazel to continue to give it a good thick base.
 I also like the kaleidoscope of spring and autumn colours they bring.

-This all means a traditional hedge is excellent for security.
-If they have kept cows and sheep out for hundreds of years, they'll deal with people too!
+A traditional mixed hedge is excellent for security.
+If they've kept cows and sheep out for hundreds of years, they'll deal with people too!
 Hawthorn and Blackthorn - the clues are in their names - make impenetrable barriers.
-Hawthorn's synonym - "Quickthorn" - also tells you how fast it will grow
+Hawthorn's synonym - "Quickthorn" - also tells you how fast it will grow.

 Native hedge plants make good visual screens too.
-Beech and Hornbeam keep their leaves in hedges, and Yew, Holly and Privet are also evergreen.
+Beech and Hornbeam keep their leaves in hedges, and Yew, Holly and Privet are helpful evergreens.

 Starting a Hedge

 It couldn’t be easier to start a native hedge – after all, these are our British plants, so it should be easy to grow them!
-Before you start, prepare the ground by weeding a strip about a metre wide.
+Before you start, prepare the ground by weeding a strip about a metre wide, removing grass as well.
 If you have livestock, think about whether it would be best to wire the hedgeline before or after you plant your new whips.
 Don’t under-estimate the width your hedge will grow to.

 Find a good quality supplier of British plants.
 There are plenty online, but do look carefully - please source your plants from a British nursery.
-Some of the large scale hedge renovation over the last 30 years has used plants from all over Eastern and Western Europe.
+Some of the large scale hedge renovation over the last 50 years has used plants from all over Eastern and Western Europe.
 There are lots of reasons to use hedge plants with British provenance, not least biosecurity.
 Some suppliers are either coy about provenance or infer it, so do ask.
 You want plants which are not only grown here, but originate from seed collected in Britain too.

 You’ll need 5 plants per linear metre to create a stockproof staggered double thickness hedge.
 DEFRA have suddenly decided you need 6 for their BN11 funding option, but we're not sure why.
-We usually recommend something like 50cm between rows.
+We usually recommend something up to 50cm between rows.
 That’s not to say your hedge must look like that.
 You might not have enough room for two rows of plants, for example, although the thicker the hedge the better from the point of view of wildlife.
 Some folk want a really thick, triple thickness hedge (7 plants a metre).
 If you wanted something optimal for a "wildway" you could plant rows up to 1m apart.

-Many woodland nurseries sell a “conservation hedge mix”, or "mixed traditional" or "country" hedge mix, which should be a good diverse default mix for the agnostic, and will qualify for grants.
-It's suitable for a wide range of situations and soils and consists of species widespread across the UK.
+Many woodland nurseries sell a “conservation hedge mix”, or "mixed traditional" or "country hedge", which should be a good diverse default mix for the agnostic, and will qualify for grants.
+It will be Hawthorn based and suitable for a wide range of situations and soils and consists of species widespread across the UK.
 If there are plants in it you don’t want or plants you particularly do, the nursery will usually happily tweak it for you.
 We don’t suggest using Blackthorn in a hedge next to a lawn, for example, because it suckers freely.
 On the other hand, you do want some suckering species, like dogwood and hazel, to help thicken up the hedge.
 You may also have a particular soil type or site which suits some species more than others.

-Most farmers buy the smallest size plant on offer, which is often 40-60cm.
+Farmers often buy the smallest size plant on offer, which is often 40-60cm.
 Unless your site is very exposed, personally I’d stretch to the next one up, 60-90cm, which is the size we used in the picture.
 They’re still pretty small whips, which are easily planted and quick to establish.
-There is no point buying anything bigger as you’ll end up with a hedge with no bottom.
+There's no point buying anything bigger as you’ll end up with a hedge with no bottom.

 The whips will be bare root as they're much easier to transport and will take much better than pot grown.
 They're consequently delivered from November until the end of March while they are dormant.
 They should arrive in special packaging, so will sit in the shed/garage quite happily for several days.
 If you're not planting them for a longer period, heel them in somewhere.

-When you do get around to planting your whips the key thing is to keep the wind drying their roots out.
+When you do get around to planting, the key thing is to keep the wind drying roots out.
 I march around with the whips in a bucket of water.
-We tend to use Rootgrow now too, which encourages rapid establishment.
+We use Rootgrow now too, which encourages rapid establishment.
 The other big issue is frost; don’t try sticking them into frozen ground.
 They’re easy to plant, particularly if you have a two person planting team.
 One of you needs to open a slit in the ground with a spade and the other just pops a whip in and treads around it.
 Snip a few inches off the top of the whip to encourage the development of lateral branches.

 First off, you MUST keep the base of your native hedge clear of weeds and grass.
 The whips don’t need to compete with perennial weeds while they are getting established.
 If you don’t use a mulch then you’ll have to weed for a couple of years, but wood chip should help.
-We don't generally recommend using strips of plastic mulch as the voles love to hide under them and eat your new plants' roots!
+We don't generally recommend using strips of plastic or hessian mulch as the voles love to hide under them and eat your new plants' roots!
 Wood chips can be a great solution, particularly from trees like willow.

-Once established - after a couple of years - removed hedge guards and canes if you have used them.
+Once established - after a couple of years - remove hedge guards and canes if you have used them.
 The bioguards should compost down, but the plastic ones will have to go to the nearest recycling centre.

 Without plant management, in a few years’ time you’ll have a different problem to deal with.
-Although we’ve pretty much arrested the decline in the length of hedges in the UK, they’re beginning to turn into rows of small trees.
-Left unattended your native hedge will go vertical, which is less helpful for all than a dense hedge with a wide base.
+Although we’ve pretty much arrested the decline in the length of hedgerows in the UK, many are now vestigial - just rows of the occasional small tree.
+Left unattended, at best your native hedge will go vertical, which is less helpful for all than a dense hedge with a wide base.
 In the worst case, lack of management over time means no hedge at all.

-If you do need to take extreme action to get a mature hedge back under control and you can't lay it, coppice it in sections, year by year, to minimize the impact on wildlife.
+When you need to take extreme action to get a mature hedge back under control and you can't lay it, coppice it in sections, year by year, to minimize the impact on wildlife.
 This will typically be once in a generation.
 Ideally, gap up a hedge while renovating it with locally sourced whips in keeping with the species you see around you.